leeang/Embedded-System-Design/notes.md

 No operating system to catch faults.
 The microcontroller does not have an operating system that ensures important reserved memories are left untouched.

+####Lecture 22
+**Q4** Why would you place a small ground plane around the crystal with lots of vias?

+If possible, place a guard ring (connected to ground) around the crystal.
+This helps isolate the crystal from noise coupled from adjacent signals. http://www.emesystems.com/pdfs/parts/DS1307_xtal.pdf

 ##Lecture Notes